 The plant Phyllanthus amarus belongs to the family Euphorbiaceae, which is a family otherwise, called the spurge family.
 It is a large family of about 300 genera and 600 species (Heywood, 1978).
 Most members are trees, shrubs and few are herbs; of rainforest and xereophylactic habitats (Burkill, 1994).
-Although plants of this family have important economic uses as foodstuffs, medicinal and industrials (particularly as sources of rubber and timber), most members are poisonous (Adedapo, 2002).
+Although plants of this family have important economic uses as foodstuffs, medicinal and industrials, particularly as sources of rubber and timber, nonetheless most members of this family are poisonous (Adedapo, 2002).

 Phyllanthus amarus presently is considered as one of the best herbs for treating disorders such as hepatitis B, diabetes mellitus, skin ulcer (Oluwafemi and Debiri, 2008; Joseph and Raj, 2011).
-The plant has diuretic and purgative action and is also known to remedy inflammation of the respiratory tract and for asthma.
-It has a special reputation for causing bronchial relaxation (Odetola and Akojenu, 2000; Raphael and Kuttan, 2003; Kuttan, 2004, Adeneye et al, 2006).
+The plant has diuretic and purgative action and is also known to have a remedy for inflammation of the respiratory tract and for asthma as it has a special reputation for causing bronchial relaxation (Odetola and Akojenu, 2000; Raphael and Kuttan, 2003; Kuttan, 2004, Adeneye et al, 2006).
 The main constituents of the plant include lignins, alkaloids, flavonoids, phenols and terpenes (Gotto, 1998; Joseph and Raj, 2011).

-This study was aimed at investigating the effect of Phyllanthus amarus on some liver enzymes and lipoproteins of albino rats so as to adequately explore its toxicity at therapeutic doses.
+This study was aimed to investigate the effect of Phyllanthus amarus on some liver enzymes and lipoproteins of albino rats so as to adequately explore its toxicity at therapeutic doses.